OpenFreeEnergy/ExampleNotebooks/rbfe_tutorial/cli_tutorial.md

 # Relative Free Energies with the OpenFE CLI

-This tutorial will show how to use the OpenFE command line interface to get free energies -- with no Python at all!
-This will work for simple setups, but you may need to use the Python interface for more complicated setups.
+This tutorial will show how to use the OpenFE CLI (Command Line Interface) to calculate free energies - with no Python at all!
+This CLI works for simple setups, but you may need to use the Python API for more complicated setups.

 The entire process of running the campaign of simulations is split into 3 stages, each of which corresponds to a CLI command:

-1. Setting up the necessary files to describe each of the individual simulations to run
+1. Setting up the files necessary to run each of the simulations
 2. Running the simulations
-3. Gathering the results of separate simulations into a single table
+3. Gathering the results of the simulations into a single table

 To work through this tutorial, start out with a fresh directory.
-You can download the tutorial materials (including this file) using the command:
+You can download the tutorial materials (including these instructions) using the command:

 ```bash
 openfe fetch rbfe-tutorial
 ```

-Then when you run `ls`, you should see that your directory has this file, `cli_tutorial.md`, a notebook called `python_tutorial.ipynb`, and files with the molecules we'll use in this tutorial: `tyk2_ligands.sdf` and `tyk2_protein.pdb`.
+Then when you run `ls`, you should see that your directory has:

+- `cli_tutorial.md`: the file containing these instructions
+- `python_tutorial.ipynb`: a notebook detailing how to do this analysis using the Python API, instead of the CLI shown here.
+- `tyk2_ligands.sdf` and `tyk2_protein.pdb` : files containing the molecules we'll use in this tutorial.

 ## Setting up the campaign

-The CLI makes setting up the simulation very easy -- it's just a single CLI command.
+The CLI makes setting up the simulation very easy - it's just a single CLI command.
 There are separate commands for relative binding free energy (RBFE) and relative hydration free energy setups (RHFE).

 For RBFE campaigns, the relevant command is `openfe plan-rbfe-network`.
 For RHFE, the command is `openfe plan-rhfe-network`.
 They work mostly the same, except that the RHFE planner does not take a protein.
 In this tutorial, we'll do an RBFE calculation.
-The only difference for RBFE is in the setup stage -- running the simulations and gathering the results are the same.
+The only difference for RHFE is in the setup stage - running the simulations and gathering the results are the same.

-To run the command, we do the following:
-  * Read all the ligands from the SDF by giving the option `-M tyk2_ligands.sdf`.
-You can also use `-M` with a directory, and it will load all molecules found in any SDF or MOL2 file in that directory.
-  * Pass a PDB of the protein target (TYK2) with `-p tyk2_protein.pdb`.
-  * Instruct `openfe` to output files into a directory called `network_setup` with the `-o network_setup` option.
+With the single command:

 ```bash
 openfe plan-rbfe-network -M tyk2_ligands.sdf -p tyk2_protein.pdb -o network_setup
 ```

+we do the following:

+- Read all the ligands from the SDF by giving the option `-M tyk2_ligands.sdf`.
+You can also use `-M` with a directory, and it will load all molecules found in any SDF or MOL2 file in that directory.
+- Pass a PDB of the protein target (TYK2) with `-p tyk2_protein.pdb`.
+- Instruct `openfe` to output files into a directory called `network_setup` with the `-o network_setup` option.

 Planning the campaign may take some time, as it tries to find the best network from all possible transformations.
-This will create a directory called `network_setup`, which is structured like this:
+This will create a directory called `network_setup/`, which is structured like this:

 <!-- top lines from `tree network_setup` -->